jokob-sk/NetAlertX/front/plugins/README_DE.md

 >3.
 That's it.
 PiAlert takes care of the rest.
 It loops thru the objects discovered by the plugin, takes the results line, by line and inserts them into the database table specified in `"mapped_to_table"`.
 The columns are translated from the generic plugin columns to the target table via the `"mapped_to_column"` property in the column definitions.

 > [!NOTE]
 > You can create a column mapping with a default value via the `mapped_to_column_data` property.
 This means that the value of the given column will always be this value.
-Taht also menas that the `"column": "NameDoesntMatter"` is not important as there is no databse source column.
+Taht also menas that the `"column": "NameDoesntMatter"` is not important as there is no database source column.

 >🔍 Beispiel: